AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/ecr-kubernetes-tagging.md

 }
 ```

+Example manifests can be found in the kube-ecr-tagger [repository][kube-ecr-tagger] under the [manifests][kube-ecr-tagger manifests] folder.

-kube-ecr-tagger will then check ECR images of all deployed containers in the **prod** namespace and add tags with the prefix **production** if it is not already present.
+Once deployed, it will then check the ECR images of all deployed containers in the **prod** namespace and add tags with the prefix **production** to each image, if one does not exist already.

 ## Conclusion